JasperFx/marten/docs/migration-guide.md

 See [Connection Handling](/documents/sessions.html#connection-handling) for more information, including how to opt into the previous V6 and earlier "sticky" connection lifetime.

+Marten 7 replaces the previous `IRetryPolicy` mechanism for resiliency with built in support for Polly.
+See [Resiliency Policies](/configuration/retries) for more information.

 ## Key Changes in 6.0.0